Štip: Architecture and sights

 The Bezisten, a massive stone building which used to be an indoor bazaar (now an art gallery) is a remnant of the Ottoman influence in the city.

 In the old parts of the town (and especially in Novo Selo), some houses built in the Ottoman style of architecture can still be found.

 The town also boasts the healing powers of the Kežovica mineral spa and with the ruins of the ancient city of Bargala.

 The ancient city of Bargala is located at the foot of the Plačkovica mountain.
 Nearby is the Kozjačka river and a small village called Kozjak.
 It is believed that the ruins found there belong to the ancient city.
 The town was built in the early 4th century, because there are some Roman documents found, containing information that the city gate of Bargala was built by Anthon Alipius, administrator of the province.

 A statue of Alexander the Great was placed in the city's square in 2006.

 Arts and culture

 Štip boasts the largest festival of pop music in North Macedonia, called MakFest.
 It has been held every November in the "Aco Šopov" cultural center for over two decades.

 Another large cultural event in Štip is the "Štip Summer of Culture" (Штипско Културно Лето), which is a monthlong festival held from 1 July to 1 August, since 1987.

 The first known opera performance in North Macedonia was staged in Štip in 1925.

+In 2013 the Feast of the Holy Forty Martyrs was inscribed in UNESCO Intangible Cultural Heritage Lists of North Macedonia.